• Posted on

 • Cultural : you participate in the transmission of age-old knowledge present in Africa.

-🔧 Materials & Preparation
+🔧 Equipment & Preparation

 • Raw raffia : 100 g (previously washed)